What Steps Should a Hospice Patient and Their Family Take Now?

 And that’s why I’ve been on a legal crusade of sorts, to make sure that families who

-have a loved one facing a terminal illness become smart about these things.
+have a loved one facing a terminal illness become well informed.

-Can You Legally Avoid Probate Under the Hospice Laws of NJ?
+You Can Act Now to Legally Avoid Probate Under the Hospice Laws of NJ

-One of the primary concerns that someone on Hospice faces is how to be sure that their property will pass to their loved ones upon their death.
+One of the primary concerns that someone on Hospice faces is how to be sure that their estate will pass to their loved one(s) upon their death.
 These individuals often want to avoid probate for reasons they believe are important to them.
-There are basically five ways an individual can transfer property to their loved ones upon their death.
-Depending upon the age of the persons who will be receiving property or the dynamics among family members who are receiving the property, it is important to choose your method of transfer very carefully.
+There are basically five ways an individual can transfer property to their loved one(s) upon their death.
+Depending upon the age of the person(s) and/or the dynamics of the family member(s) who will be receiving the property, it is important how you choose the method of transferring wealth very carefully.

-Leave property titled solely in your name (i.e. do nothing to plan for your property at your death) – if you do absolutely nothing to plan for the transfer of your assets, and if the property is titled only in your name at the time of your death, then your property will go through a process known as probate.
-This means that a court will order your property to be divided “intestate” among your surviving relatives according to the probate laws of NJ.
-Basically, the courts in NJ, via state statutes, direct who will receive your property if you have done no planning.
-NJ has written a will for you.
-It typically says that, at your death, if you have taken no steps, then a certain amount will pass to your spouse, if you have one, and a certain amount to your children.
-If there are no spouse or children, then more distant relatives will receive your assets.
-It usually takes about nine months or longer before all your assets are distributed if they must go through this type of probate process.
+- Leave property titled solely in your name (i.e., do nothing) – if you do absolutely nothing to plan for the transfer of your estate and if property is titled solely in your name at the time of your death, your property will go through a process known as probate.
+This means that a court will order your property to be distributed “intestate” among your surviving closest relatives according to the laws of NJ.
+What this means is that NJ statutes will direct who will receive your property if you have done no planning; the effect is that NJ has written a will for you.
+The laws say that at your death, if you have taken no steps to plan for your death, a certain amount of your estate will pass to your spouse, if you have one, and a certain amount to your children.
+If there are no spouse or children, then more distant relatives will receive your estate.
+It usually takes about nine months or longer before your estate is distributed if it goes through this type of probate.
 Obviously, most people want to have a greater say in where things go.
-That’s why they take other estate planning measures, such as those described below.
+That’s why they take estate planning measures, such as those described below.
 To learn more about estate planning go to our dedicated estate planning page by clicking here

-Add beneficiary designations to your property – Adding a beneficiary designation (pay-on-death [POD] or transfer-on-death [TOD]) to your real or personal property is another way to avoid probate.
+- Add beneficiary designations to your property – Adding a beneficiary designation (pay-on-death [POD] or transfer-on-death [TOD]) to your real or personal property is another way to avoid probate.
 Again, 100% of your property passes to the person(s) you have designated as the beneficiary.
-Unlike a joint owner, however, the beneficiary has no access to your property until you have passed away, thus avoiding any problems with attachment of your assets by the beneficiary’s creditors.
-Like joint tenancy, however, the beneficiary designations “override” any Last Will and Testament you have executed and the same risks to your children and loved ones are present.
-If you would like to speak to a NJ estate planning attorney about your particular matter, contact Fredrick P. Niemann at (855) 376-5291 or by email at email@example.com.
+Unlike a joint owner, however, the beneficiary has no access to your property until you pass away avoiding problems with attachment of your assets by a beneficiary’s creditors while you are alive.
+Like joint tenancy, however, beneficiary designations “override” any Last Will and Testament you have executed and the same risks to your children and loved ones are present.
+If you would like to speak to a NJ estate planning attorney about your particular matter, contact Fredrick P. Niemann at (855) 376-5291 or by email at firstname.lastname@example.org.

-Establish a revocable living trust – A revocable living trust is an estate planning document which allows an individual to direct another person (the trustee) to distribute property upon their death, according to their specific wishes.
+- Establish a revocable living trust – A revocable living trust is an estate planning document which allows an individual to direct another person (the trustee) to distribute property upon their death, according to their specific wishes.
 Unlike a Will, however, a revocable living trust is not probated.
-In addition to avoiding the time and expense of a court proceeding, the benefits of a revocable living trust are numerous: they insure your financial affairs remain private (as court records are open to the public); they allow an individual to retain control over their property; trusts can incorporate planning for you if you become incapacitated; and sometimes trusts can result in estate tax savings.
+In addition to avoiding the time and expense of a court proceeding, the benefits of a revocable living trust can be numerous: they insure your financial affairs remain private (as court records are open to the public); they allow an individual to retain control over their property; trusts can incorporate planning for you if you become incapacitated; and sometimes trusts can result in estate tax savings.
 To learn more about trusts and their use in N.J. estate planning go to our dedicated trust page by clicking here

-Proper planning for a Hospice patient regarding legal issues is a must.
+Proper planning for a Hospice patient is a must.
 For instance, if the patient has young children, especially children with special needs, then it is crucial for him or her to have a Will (and where appropriate, a trust) in place.
 That’s because minor children cannot take title to property in their own names.
-What’s more, it will be important to arrange for the care of the children after the death of the parent.
-And it’s critical to be sure that, where possible, the person who will be caring for the children will have access to the funds to properly care for the children.
-In addition, some people are not emotionally equipped to handle sums of money they receive outright, and it’s common to see individuals who have received an inheritance to quickly spend that inheritance in the matter of a few short weeks or months.
-But proper thoughtful planning can avoid this and ensure that everyone is protected and your life’s savings, no matter how large or small, are not squandered.
+What’s more, it will be important to arrange for the personal and financial care of the children after the death of the parent.
+And it’s critical to be sure that (where possible) the person who will be caring for the children have access to the funds to properly care for the children.
+In addition, some people are not emotionally equipped to handle sums of money they receive outright, and it’s common to see individuals who have received an inheritance to quickly spend that inheritance in a matter of months.
+Proper and thoughtful planning can avoid this and ensure your loved ones are protected and your life’s savings, no matter how large or small, is not squandered.
 With special needs children (younger and adult), priority must be given to protecting the child’s governmental benefits and preventing the State of NJ from forcing a spend down of inheritance funds to achieve eligibility.

 If you would like to speak to a NJ hospice attorney about estate planning and avoiding probate in New Jersey, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com to schedule a consultation about your particular needs.
 He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.